oliverxu42/COMP6080/week07/README.md

 > React is a javascript framework for building user interfaces based on components. https://react.dev/

-### Getting Started
+### Getting Started with Vite

-To create a React app, use the following command `npx create-react-app [your app name]`
+To create a React app, use the following command `npm create vite@latest`

-Next, `cd` into the folder that was created and run `npm start` to start up your app.
+Next, `cd` into the folder that was created and run `npm run dev` to start up your app.